Each year my one-and-only aunt spent the weeks before Christmas making cookies to give as gifts to family and friends.

 How could I tease you about cookies and then not give you a recipe from her collection.

-I've made these chocolate crinkle cookies in the past; I usually sent most of them to work with The Chief.
+I've made these chocolate crinkle cookies many times.
+Usually I sent most of them to work with The Chief.
 His co-workers loved them.
 So did I, but this way I didn't have to eat them all myself.

 Because I would.
 I have no willpower.